-The Council has in place a Code of Conduct for Council Members, in addition to a revised Conduct Procedure Rules Guidance and Templates document.
-All Council Members are required to sign a registration of interests form within 28 days of their acceptance of office and are required to notify any change in those interests within 28 days of the change.
-A standing item in all Council meeting agendas is the item requiring declaration of interests.
+The Council has in place the Code of Conduct for Council Members, in addition to a revised Conduct Procedure Rules Guidance and Templates document All Council Members are required to sign a registration of interests within 28 days of their acceptance of office.
+A standing item of all Council meeting agendas is the item requiring declaration of interests.